Fabio Grosso: Later career

 Grosso was also included in Roberto Donadoni's 23-man Italy squad for UEFA Euro 2008.
 He made a substitute appearance in Italy's opening match of the tournament, a 3–0 defeat to the Netherlands, but was subsequently started in the remaining two group matches, a 1–1 draw against Romania, and a 2–0 win over France, and was praised in the Italian media for his performances along the left flank as Italy advanced from the group in second place.
 In the quarter-final match against eventual champions Spain, he helped the team keep a clean sheet and converted Italy's first penalty in the resulting shoot-out, which Spain won 4–2.

 Following the tournament, Grosso was also first choice left-back in returning Italy manager Marcello Lippi's Azzurri squad for the 2009 FIFA Confederations Cup and the 2010 World Cup qualifying campaign.
-For the 2010 World Cup, he was called up to the pre-World Cup training camp alongside Juventus teammates Gianluigi Buffon, Giorgio Chiellini, Fabio Cannavaro, Nicola Legrottaglie, Mauro Camoranesi, Antonio Candreva, Claudio Marchisio and Vincenzo Iaquinta on 4–5 May, and was included in the 30-men preliminary squad announced on 11 May.
+For the 2010 World Cup, he was called up to the pre-World Cup training camp alongside Juventus teammates Gianluigi Buffon, Giorgio Chiellini, Fabio Cannavaro, Nicola Legrottaglie, Mauro Camoranesi, Antonio Candreva, Claudio Marchisio and Vincenzo Iaquinta on 4–5 May, and was included in the 30-man preliminary squad announced on 11 May.
 However, in the second training camp, he was dropped, alongside Candreva.

 Managerial career

+Early years

 At the start of the 2013–14 season, it was announced Grosso would take up a coaching position in the Juventus youth system.
-On 11 March 2014, he was appointed as the new manager of the Juventus Primavera (U-19) youth team following a string of poor performances under manager Andrea Zanchetta, who was transferred to another position within the youth system.
+On 11 March 2014, he was appointed as the new manager of the Juventus Primavera (U-19) youth team, following a string of poor performances under manager Andrea Zanchetta, who was transferred to another position within the youth system.

+Bari

-On 13 June 2017, Grosso was named head coach of Bari in Serie B. The following April, his home was vandalised by fans of local rivals Pescara, who hanged a rooster, the mascot of his club.
-The team finished 7th and were eliminated from the playoffs by Cittadella.
+On 13 June 2017, Grosso was named as head coach of Bari in Serie B. The following April, his home was vandalised by fans of local rivals Pescara, who hanged a rooster, the mascot of his club.
+The team finished seventh and were eliminated from the playoffs by Cittadella.

+Hellas Verona

-On 21 June 2018, Grosso was appointed manager of Hellas Verona, signing a two-year deal at the newly relegated Serie B club.
-He was sacked the following 1 May after a shock 3–2 home loss to relegation-threatened Livorno.
+Grosso was appointed manager of Hellas Verona on 21 June 2018, signing a two-year deal at the newly relegated Serie B club.
+He was sacked the following May, after a shock 3–2 home loss to relegation-threatened Livorno.

+Brescia

-On 5 November 2019, Grosso was appointed manager of Serie A club Brescia.
+On 5 November 2019, Grosso was appointed as the manager of Serie A club Brescia.
 He was sacked on 2 December after three straight defeats without a single goal.

+Sion

-On 25 August 2020, Grosso was appointed the manager of Swiss Super League side Sion.
+Grosso was appointed the manager of Swiss Super League side Sion on 25 August 2020.
 He was sacked on 5 March 2021, after a 3–0 home loss to Lugano as Sion sat in last place in the league.

+Frosinone

+On 23 March 2021, Grosso was appointed as the manager of Frosinone.
+He won the 2022–23 Serie B, after which his contract expired; he eventually chose to depart from Frosinone, who instead appointed Eusebio Di Francesco in charge for the following Serie A campaign for the club.